 At the present, the mailing list is mainly used to make announcements to the Haskell NLP community.
 We hope that we will continue to expand the list and expand our ways of making it useful to people potentially using Haskell in the NLP world.

 New packages

-\circ pdrt-sandbox 0.1.0.0 (Harm Brouwer and Noortje Venhuizen)
+\circ Earley-0.8.0 (Olle Fredriksson)